liquidinvestigations/buildbot/Readme.md

     ./factory run whoami
     ```

-Common options, before the `login` or `run` command:
+Both modes support the following options:

-* `--platform`: name of directory under `images` that is used to boot the image
+* `--image`: name of directory under `images` that is used to boot the image
   named `disk.img`, reading login settings from `config.json`.
 Defaults to
   `cloud-$ARCHITECTURE`, the image created by the `prepare-cloud-image` command

-Both modes support the following options:

 * `--share`: share a folder with the VM.
 Can be used multiple times.
 The first
   path is the local path, the second is the mount point inside the VM.